 Students in Research Guidelines

-In some research situations, use of students as participants is integral to a research protocol.
+In some research situations, inclusion of students as participants is integral to a research protocol.
 This is particularly true of research into teaching methods, curricula and other areas related to the scholarship of teaching and learning.
 In addition, some disciplines rely on college students as their primary research participants because students are a convenient population and easy to recruit.

 Although many of the issues related to research participation are the same for college students as other populations, several issues warrant special attention.